 Here are a few features of bow release you should look out for before making a purchase:

 The material your bow release is made out of might be one of the most important features it could ever have.
 If made from the right and sturdy materials, it can last longer and serve you better than you could ever imagine.
-Some of the best bow releases are either made with aluminium or lightweight composite material.
+Some of the best bow releases are either made with aluminum or lightweight composite material.

 A wrist strap aids the archer achieve a clean and perfect release.
 Wrist straps are mainly used in index finger releases and thumb trigger release.
 The bow release is wrapped around your wrist, giving you more precise and sharper control over your release time.

 The cost of wrist straps varies because companies make use of different materials.
-It could either be leather, nylon or even neoprene.
+It could either be leather, nylon, or even neoprene.
 The material shifts the cost but what is important is that the wrist strap fits both your wrist and your bow perfectly.

 A good bow release needs to not only have easy adjustability but also stay fitted to the bow (and wrist) when attached.
 If the bow release slides out easily, then that can significantly affect the archer’s performance.
 Most release straps are made with either velcro or buckles.